FREE-Merging: Fourier Transform for Efficient Model Merging: Methodology

 \subsection{FREE-Merging}

-In this section, we describe how to combine the two parts into FREE-Merging, making it suitable for multiple tasks without affecting interference speed.
-Inspired by MoE, we use a router to dynamically assign tasks to different activated parameters.
+This section presents FREE-Merging, combining both parts to make it suitable for multiple tasks without affecting inference speed.
+Inspired by MoE~\cite{shazeer2016outrageously}, a router dynamically assigns tasks to activated experts.
 The router can take various forms~\cite{lepikhingshard}, allowing for more flexibility in handling different tasks.
+Detailed discussions about router can be found in Appendix~\ref{appendix:dis:Role_of_Router}.
 For detailed algorithms, see Alg~\ref{alg:algorithm1}.

 First, we obtain the merged backbone (line 2) and the task experts (line 4).
 Then, during the inference, we dynamically route the experts based on inputs (lines 7-9).